Humboldt University of Berlin: Nazi regime

 After 1933, like all German universities, Friedrich Wilhelm University was impacted by the Nazi regime.
 The rector during this period was Eugen Fischer.
 The Law for the Restoration of the Professional Civil Service (German "Gesetz zur Wiederherstellung des Berufsbeamtentums") resulted in 250 Jewish professors and employees being fired from the university during 1933–1934, as well as numerous doctorates being withdrawn.
 Students and scholars, and other political opponents of Nazis, were ejected from the university and often deported.
-During this time nearly one third of all of the staff were fired by the Nazis.
+During this time, nearly a third of all the staff were fired by the Nazis.

 It was from the university's library that some 20,000 books by "degenerates" and opponents of the regime were taken to be burned on 10 May of that year in the Opernplatz square (now called the Bebelplatz) for a demonstration that was protected by the SA and featured a speech by Reich Minister of Propaganda Joseph Goebbels.
 A monument to this tragic event called The Empty Library can now be found in the center of the square.
 It consists of a glass panel embedded in the pavement that looks into a large, subterranean white room with empty shelf space for 20,000 volumes, along with a plaque bearing an epigraph taken from an 1820 work by the great German-Jewish writer Heinrich Heine: